Train travel to:

 Damascus to Amman is 223 km (139 miles).

 Trains are operated by Syrian Railways (CFS) and Hedjaz-Jordan Railway.
-The Damascus-Amman train is in fact two trains, and you have to switch from a Syrian train to a Jordanian train at Deraa while your passports are being checked.
-The Jordan Hedjaz Railway website is www.jhr.gov.jo, though it still shows the passenger service as running so it's not kept updated.
+The Damascus-Amman train was in fact two trains, and you had to switch from a Syrian train to a Jordanian train at Deraa while your passports were being checked.
+The Jordan Hedjaz Railway website is http://jhr.gov.jo.

-The Hedjaz station in Damascus is being rebuilt.
-In the meantime, the Amman train starts from Damascus Kadem station 3-4km southwest of the city centre, easily reached by taxi for less than $2.
+The Hedjaz station in Damascus was being rebuilt.
+The Amman train started from Damascus Kadem station 3-4km southwest of the city centre, reached by taxi for less than $2.

-Amman railway station is 2.5km east of Amman city centre, taxis available.
+Amman railway station is 2.5km east of Amman city centre, taxis are available.

 Fares